Access our database of state laws and regulations for details.

 Effective July 1, 2012, Mandatory Reporting Laws in Georgia are Changing!

-House Bill 1176 will take effect July 1, 2012 making clergy, volunteers and a list of new fields mandated reporters.
-This change will have a tremendous impact on all of the faith-based organizations and youth-serving organizations in Georgia.
+House Bill 1176 took effect July 1, 2012 making clergy, volunteers and a list of new fields mandated reporters.
+This change has a tremendous impact on all of the faith-based organizations and youth-serving organizations in Georgia.

 The most significant change for youth serving organizations is that volunteers are now required to report suspicions of child abuse and neglect.
 For a volunteer, making a report means that they must report to the designated person in that organization any suspicion, accusation or disclosure of abuse.
 Organizations should have this clearly stated in their policy and procedure documents.